 4 – Instructions:

-On the day of the charity event, you must reserve time for a “briefing” with them.
+On the day of your charity fundraising event, you must reserve time for a “briefing” with them.
 Have them arrive in advance and take the time to explain to them what to do.
 Provide instruction sheets that they can keep with them and refer to, if necessary.

 Also ensure that all volunteers know the tasks of other volunteers during the course of fundraising events.
 In cases where some volunteers do not turn up, you can replace them with another who already know what to do.